Terms You Should Know

 You should support the claims you make about the stakeholder’s perspective and position using primary and secondary research.
 You may use primary resources from the stakeholder or the textbook, along with secondary resources that reference the stakeholder and/or the images used.

-In the next project, you will build on the various skills developed in Project 1, demonstrating empathy when describing various stakeholder perspectives and finding common ground between those two perspectives, as well as those developed in Project 2, understanding rhetorical strategies and using them in visual analysis.
+In this project, you will build on the various skills developed in Project 1, demonstrating empathy when describing various stakeholder perspectives and finding common ground between those two perspectives, as well as those developed in Project 2, understanding rhetorical strategies and using them in visual analysis.
 In Project 3, you will apply what you have learned about visual design and layout, rhetorical devices, and audience awareness to compose your own multimedia project that persuades your chosen audience to take action in some way.